github/docs/content/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/changing-your-github-username.md

 {% ifversion ghec or ghes %}

-{% note %}

 {% ifversion ghec %}

+> [!NOTE]
-**Note**: Members of an {% data variables.enterprise.prodname_emu_enterprise %} cannot change usernames.
+> Members of an {% data variables.enterprise.prodname_emu_enterprise %} cannot change usernames.
 Your enterprise's IdP administrator controls your username for {% data variables.product.product_name %}.
 For more information, see "[AUTOTITLE](/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/about-enterprise-managed-users)."

 {% elsif ghes %}

+> [!NOTE]
-**Note**: If you sign into {% data variables.location.product_location %} with LDAP credentials or single sign-on (SSO), only your local administrator can change your username.
+> If you sign into {% data variables.location.product_location %} with LDAP credentials or single sign-on (SSO), only your local administrator can change your username.
 For more information about authentication methods for {% data variables.product.product_name %}, see "[AUTOTITLE](/admin/identity-and-access-management/managing-iam-for-your-enterprise)."

 {% endif %}

-{% endnote %}

 {% endif %}